 Enter the fashion aficionado.

-Nobody gives a crap what people wear either.
-This part may be the hardest part for some to believe, for we’ve all received compliments for the clothes we’ve worn, and we’ve all adjusted our wardrobe based on those compliments.
+Nobody gives a crap what we wear either.
+This part may be the hardest part for some to believe, for we’ve all received compliments for the clothes we’ve worn, and we’ve all adjusted our wardrobe based on compliments and mockery.
 Clothes make the man, is something we’ve all said for generations.
 ‘People pay attention,’ some say.
 ‘I’ve heard it.
 I’ve witnessed it firsthand.’

-Unless the person that wears the finest clothes known to man informs those around them that they will wear nothing but the finest clothes known to man, a greater percentage of the people they run across will not remember anything about another person’s wardrobe choices.
-Some will, of course, and those are the people we think about in the morning, in the mirror, as we dress.
-We dress to impress.
-The question is how many will notice?
-How many people, in a room full of let’s say twenty, would notice anything about our clothing choices for the day?
+Unless we’re the type that wears the finest clothes known to man, and we constantly remind our peers that we will wear nothing but, a greater percentage of the people we run across will not remember anything about another person’s wardrobe choices.
+Some will, of course, and they are the people we consider when we dress.
+We dress to impress, but how many notice?
+How many people, in a room full of let’s say twenty, will notice anything about our clothing choices for the day?
 Our conceit leads us to believe that it’s more than we may think, for most people don’t vocalize their impressions, but the reality suggests otherwise.

-In a psychological study, cited in David McRaney’s book You are Not so Smart, subjects were instructed to wear a flamboyant Barry Manilow T-shirt.
-Some of the subjects were so embarrassed by the prospect of doing this that they couldn’t bring themselves to do it.
+In a psychological study, cited in David McRaney’s book You are Not so Smart, subjects wore a flamboyant Barry Manilow T-shirt, as instructed.
+Others couldn’t bring themselves to do it.
 They didn’t think their pride could take the hit.
 They believed that people would forever remember them as the guy that wore the Manilow T-shirt that one day.
-Those subjects that conceded to wear the shirt were instructed to interrupt a class full of students to ask the professor a question.
+Those subjects that conceded to wear the shirt received instructions to interrupt a class full of students to ask the professor a question.
 The result: 25% of the students in the class could remember any details about the flamboyant, Manilow T-shirt.
-In a separate part of the same experiment McRaney cites, a subject was instructed to wear the finest duds available to man and interrupt a professor’s class in a similar manner.
+In a separate part of the same experiment McRaney cites, a subject received instructions to wear the finest duds available to man and interrupt a professor’s class in a similar manner.
 The result: 10% of the students in the class remembered any details about the finest duds available to man.
 Very few people give a crap about what we’re wearing, and even fewer will remember what we wore yesterday, because most people don’t give a crap about us.

-Nobody gives a crap that we just messed up in our speech, and they don’t even care when we apologize for our mess up.
+Nobody gives a crap that we just messed up in our speech.
+They don’t even care when we apologize for our mess up.
 As David McRaney suggests, “Most people don’t pay enough attention to a speech to know that an error was made, until the speaker apologizes for their error.”
 Most people just want us to get on with it, so they can go home to watch their shows.

 How many of us have committed a show stopping error that we assumed everyone in the auditorium noticed?
 We stopped in our speech, under the assumption that it would be pointless to continue.
-We believe that we have just lost all credibility with out audience?
-We look out onto our audience with an overwhelming sense of shame?
-It’s been my experience that those that are paying attention, are looking at the speaker in a manner that says, “Just get on with it!”
-They don’t care that we just mispronounced “Nucular”, or “Eckspecially”, or that we may have mixed up our tenses, or lost our place.
-They just want us to get to the reason they decided to attend the seminar in the first place.
+We believe that we have just lost all credibility with our audience.
+We look out onto our audience with an overwhelming sense of shame.
+Yet, how many times have we witnessed an individual commit an error?
+How many times have we wanted that speaker to go back and correct the error?
+It’s been my experience, as an audience member, that we just want the speaker to get on with it.
+Most people in an audience don’t care that we just mispronounced “Nucular”, or “Eckspecially”, or that we may have mixed up our tenses, or lost our place.
+They just want us to get to the reason they decided to attend our seminar in the first place.

-The very idea that the speech we are delivering should’ve been perfect was our dream scenario, and if we could find a route around our self-indulgent desires that this speech may have been the greatest speech delivered since they laid Winston Churchill to rest, we might find that most people care far more about how a speech was delivered than they do what was delivered in that speech.
+The very idea that the speech we are delivering should’ve been perfect was our dream scenario.
+If we can find a route around our self-indulgent desires that this speech may have been the greatest speech delivered since they laid Winston Churchill to rest, we might find that most people care far more about how a speech is delivered than they do what was delivered in that speech.
 They may want a nugget of information that they didn’t have before entering the ballroom, and if that speaker can deliver that, everything else will fade away.

 Nobody gives a crap that another person may have mustard on their collar, that they have mismatched socks, or that they haven’t talked all day because they’re upset about the fact that their husband has become lactose intolerant.
-We may listen to these complaints, but how many times does one person intro their statements with something along the lines of: “I’ll bet you’re wondering why I’m so quiet today?”
+We may listen to these complaints, but how many times do we hear a person intro their statements with something along the lines of: “I’ll bet you’re wondering why I’m so quiet today?”
 How many times did we notice that they weren’t speaking?
 How many times did we fail to notice that, because we were focusing on our own problems?
 We all feel the need to tell other people our problems, and in response those people tell us the problems they have that they think are so much worse.
-In the end, neither party gives a crap, because most people aren’t paying that much attention to one another.
-They just want their workday to end, so they can get on with the lives that most people don’t give a crap about.
+In the end, neither party gives a crap, because most people aren’t paying enough attention to one another.
+We just want our workday to end, so we can get on with the lives that most people don’t give a crap about.